phax/as2-lib/README.md

 * v4.1.1 - work in progress
   * The existence of the header `Disposition-Notification-Options` without `Disposition-Notification-To` does not trigger MDN sending (see [#42](https://github.com/phax/as2-server/issues/42))
+  * Fixed overwriting of existing `Content-Transfer-Encoding` when receiving messages.
 * v4.1.0 - 2018-06-20
   * The random parameters class now supports creating random values that are longer than 10 characters
   * Fixed OSGI ServiceProvider configuration